As the world’s largest furniture retailer for nearly 15 years, investors want to own shares of IKEA stock.

-The Swedish furniture company is known worldwide for their do-it-yourself furniture, meatballs, and their iconic stores.
+The Swedish furniture company is known worldwide for its do-it-yourself furniture, meatballs, and iconic stores.

-IKEA is well known for its modernist furniture designs, its affordable household products, and (in the United States) its cafeteria and food options.
+It is well-known for its modernist furniture designs, affordable household products, and (in the US) its cafeteria and restaurant-quality food options.

 Most major cities have a local store that serves them and the surrounding smaller towns.

-IKEA continuously researches and innovates, and prides itself on efficiency and high service standards.
+IKEA continuously researches and innovates, priding itself on efficiency and high service standards.

-However, it’s important to understand that IKEA didn’t start off as the giant that it has become.
-The corporate giant comes from humble beginnings.
+However, it’s essential to understand that IKEA didn’t start as the giant it has become.

-Founded in 1943 by Ingvar Kamprad, IKEA started off as a small mail-order business based in Älmhult, Sweden.
+Founded in 1943 by Ingvar Kamprad, IKEA started as a small mail-order business in Älmhult, Sweden.

-Originally, the business sold small goods, like pens, wallets, and picture frames.
+Initially, the business sold small goods, such as pens, wallets, and picture frames.

-Within five years, the success that the small company saw influenced it to move to larger products, and it began carrying furniture.
+Within five years, the small company’s success influenced it to move to larger products and began carrying furniture.

 Ingvar’s goal had become making beautiful furniture affordable to anyone who wanted to buy it.